 We have a Disability Experts Panel made up of disability practitioners and experts in disability matters to enable us to access specialist advice on disability issues.

 We listen to students to try to better understand their different experiences.
 We do this through our casework and through discussion groups.
-So far we have held discussion groups with students of different ethnicities and with disabled students (see our Annual Report 2020 for more about what students told us in some of these discussion groups) and we hope to also hear from students with different lived experiences.
+We hold discussion groups with students with a range of lived experiences, for example students of different ethnicities and disabled students.

 We also take steps to promote equality, diversity and inclusion within our organisation.
 We have a strong focus on having an open, inclusive and supportive organisational culture and we value everyone for who they are.
 We take steps to promote awareness and understanding of different equality issues, for example through inviting relevant external speakers and through encouraging open conversations between staff.
 We have a job evaluation framework and grading structure to set the appropriate pay grade for each role to ensure that people doing the same or equivalent roles are paid equally.
 We offer flexible working arrangements, including part-time positions at all levels, and a blend of office-based/remote working where appropriate.

-In many ways our workforce is diverse, but despite the efforts we have made over many years some groups have remained under-represented.
-Addressing this is a key focus for us, and we have recently developed our recruitment practices to reach out more effectively to under-represented groups.Find out more about working for us
+Our workforce is diverse in many ways and we have made progress in recent years with strengthening inclusion of some under-represented groups.
+Further diversifying our workforce is a key focus for us, and we monitor and continue to develop our recruitment practices to reach out more effectively to under-represented groups.Find out more about working for us

 Our Board has a strong focus on equality, diversity and inclusion.
 We are committed to having a diverse Board and this is carefully considered when recruiting Board members.
-The Board takes an active approach to oversight of the organisation’s equality, diversity and inclusion work, including through the Diversity Steering Group which regularly reports to the full Board, culminating in annual discussion and review each December.
+The Board takes an active approach to oversight of the organisation’s equality, diversity and inclusion work, including through the Diversity Steering Group which regularly reports to the full Board, culminating in an annual discussion and review.